alexbachicha/Employee-Direct/README.md

 ## User Story
 ```
-As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+As a user, I want to be able to view my entire
+employee directory at once
+So that I have quick access to their information.
 ```

 ## Installation